-When visiting Nelson Tasman take time to explore national parks, meet local artists and savour the local wines.
-Discover the region's top 8 experiences.
+Visit the Nelson Tasman region to explore three different national parks, sunbathe on golden beaches and savour the local wines.

 The drive to Murchison from Nelson City is a must-do for anyone who loves a dose of adventure.
 The Murchison ‘four rivers plain’ offers some of the best all-grades white-water kayaking and rafting in New Zealand, world-class fly fishing and an unforgettable jetboating experience through the Buller Canyon.